Qualitative as Method

 In this way, sampling is aimed at insight about the phenomenon, not empirical generalisation from a sample to a population.****

-Although qualitative testing results cannot be generalised into statistically significant results due to the small sample size, results provide nonetheless important insight data to suggest changes and improvements to a product or a service.
-Statistically significant results are not often/always the objective whereby that principal need not be applied.
+Although qualitative testing results cannot be generalised into statistically significant findings due to the small sample size, results nonetheless provide important insight to suggest changes and improvements to a system, service, product, or technology.
+Statistically significant results are not often – or always – the objective, so that principle need not be applied.

 Qualitative research is about exploration and insight into "why these phenomena are occurring?"
-We use qualitative methodologies to gain a deep understanding of a phenomenon and to probe into the motivations, preferences, opinions, and cognitive aspects behind (user, stakeholder, consumer, audience, system, etc.) behavior.
+We use qualitative methodologies to gain a deep understanding of a phenomenon and to probe the motivations, preferences, opinions, and cognitive aspects behind (user, stakeholder, consumer, audience, system, etc.) behaviour.

-The choice of methodology is always determined by the purpose of the study.
-The purpose should dictate methodology and not vice versa.
+The choice of methodology is always determined by the purpose – whether building companies, developing technology products, imagining brand campaigns, or designing studies – and the purpose should dictate the method, not the other way around.

-Our primary purpose is to uncover "system problems" and recommend/implement improvements that will result in system-centric designs.
+Our primary purpose is to uncover "system problems" and recommend or implement improvements that will result in system-centric designs.
 For this purpose, qualitative methodology is the best fit.
-It allows us to not only formatively explore a system, but also to talk directly to users of any system which is a key element of system-centered design.
-By allowing users the freedom to act and speak for themselves, we ground insights, innovations, recommendations, and implementations out of their experiences and insights.
+It allows us not only to formatively explore a system, but also to talk directly to users of any system – a key element of system-centered design.
+By allowing users the freedom to act and speak for themselves, we ground insights, innovations, recommendations, and implementations in their experiences and perspectives.

 As qualitative researchers, we want to learn (1) what works, (2) what doesn't work, and (3) how to make formative changes.
-We collect observations and insights about how people, groups, and the system relate, communicate, share, do conflict, make decisions, run meetings, guide their work, use technology, prioritise, envision, pivot, scale, spread, and fold.
-How the system functions and how it behaves.
+We collect observations and insights about how people, groups, and the system relate, communicate, share, handle conflict, make decisions, run meetings, guide their work, use technology, prioritise, envision, pivot, scale, spread, and fold, how the system functions and behaves.

 A qualitative approach allows the team to explore specific problematic areas of a system's functioning.
-Through observing, asking generative, reflective, and probing questions, and trialing alternative, co-creative ways we begin to uncover and embed new functionality, tooling, human technologies, surfacing and unlocking capabilities, and shaping collectively true and honest behaviors and voices.
-In doing so, the system intelligence learns to live into system emergence as the way of operating around what works, to more comfortably interact with and shift consistently what does not.
-Enhancing what is with more enthusiasm and animation becomes the elevated baseline.
+Through observing, asking generative, reflective, and probing questions, and trialling alternative, co-creative ways we begin to uncover and embed new functionality, tooling, human technologies, surfacing and unlocking capabilities, and shaping collectively true and honest behaviours and voices.
+In doing so, the system intelligence learns to live into emergence as a way of operating – to more comfortably interact with and shift consistently what does not.
+Enhancing what is, with more enthusiasm and animation, becomes the elevated baseline.

 Qualitative Measurement

 The result is targeted improvements as an ongoing flow.
-Improvements that track to direct, shared experience; intentional and strategic outcomes; and individual growth as active, healthy members of the qualitative lab.
-Results that can be measured, yet with an appreciation that the findings will slip quickly as new, dimensional phenomena emerge.
+Improvements that track to direct; shared experience; intentional and strategic outcomes; and individual growth as active, healthy members of the qualitative lab.
+Results can be measured, yet with the appreciation that findings will shift quickly as new, dimensional phenomena emerge.

 The asterisks (*-****) above are direct quotes (from somebody's good work) on qualitative method that I long ago put into a notebook.
 Below are some possibilities.